ant32/amr/README.md

-amr - Arch Mingw-w64 Repository
+amr - Arch Linux MinGW-w64 Repository
 ===

 This project contains the code that is used to automatically recompile mingw packages.